yoheLab/batCoatColor/README.md

 ### dedupeLoop

 This script was created with the purpose of comparing two fasta files together using the dedupe shell script.
 For this project, some genes had multiple "match_part" fasta queries/files (Queries would be labeled as "match_part1", "match_part2", "match_part3" etc.).
-These sequences look identical when viewed within a gene alignment program, so to determine if all match_part sequences were identical to their same gene counterpart, dedupe would be run on each match_part group and duplicated would be removed to thin the dataset.
+These sequences look identical when viewed within a gene alignment program, so to determine if all match_part sequences were identical to their same gene counterpart, dedupe would be run on each match_part group and duplicates would be removed to thin the dataset.

 This script worked based on the file structure for the latter chunk of this project, which looks as follows: